upsidedownlabs/upsidedownlabs.github.io/hardware/bioamp/neuro-play-ground-lite/index.rst

     ..
 Note::

-        To learn about this project, visit our Instructables page for detailed guide: `Muscle Melody: Create Music With Your Muscle Movements (EMG) <https://www.instructables.com/Muscle-Melody-Play-Music-With-Your-Muscle-Movement/>`_
+        - To learn about this project, visit our Instructables page for detailed guide: `Muscle Melody: Create Music With Your Muscle Movements (EMG) <https://www.instructables.com/Muscle-Melody-Play-Music-With-Your-Muscle-Movement/>`_

+        - You can find the complete source code and updates on the `GitHub repository <https://amanmahe.github.io/Muscle_game/>`_

 .. card:: 2.
 Track Your Ticker